 - Simple process.
 Quickly and easily send a money transfer from your online account.

 - Fast transfer speeds.
 International money transfers are sent the same business day if received before 5:15 p.m.
 ET.

 - Transfer options.
-Transfers can be sent online, from ATMs or by visiting your nearest branch, and they can be funded from a checking, savings or money market account.
+Send transfers online, from ATMs or by visiting your nearest branch using a checking, savings or money market account.

 - Worldwide access.
-Citibank makes it possible to send money to just about anywhere in the world.
+Citibank makes it possible to send money to almost anywhere in the world.

 - Transfer limits.
-Depending on your account type, how much you can transfer at one time is typically limited to $50,000 a day.
+Depending on your account type, single-time transfer allowances is typically limited to $50,000 a day.